MicrosoftDocs/well-architected/well-architected/sap/operational-excellence.md

 # SAP workload operational excellence

 Operational excellence about creating efficient processes that support an SAP workload.
 Operations will be the longest phase of the SAP workload lifecycle, and teams must be equipped with operational best practices to manage the day-today changes.
 A failure in operations will impact the success of an organization.
 It’s critical to tailor your operations to support an SAP workload in operations.
-For more information, see [WAF operational excellence](/azure/architecture/framework/devops/).

 ## Use WAF assessments